Apletin/hello-world/README.md

 # hello-world
-A small step
+A small step.
  A noob with a dream